 1. Limited Teacher-to-Student Feedback

-One of the main features of traditional learning is the instant feedback teachers give to their students.
-In a conventional classroom environment, this feedback can come quickly, whereas with e-learning, this possibility is limited.
+One of the main features of traditional learning is the instant feedback teachers give their students.
+This feedback can come quickly in a conventional classroom environment, whereas with e-learning, this possibility is limited.

-Students can come to their teacher with their problems and can get them resolved instantly during the lecture or the dedicated hours.
+Students can come to their teacher with their problems and resolve them instantly during the lecture or the dedicated hours.
 Personalized feedback is essential for students as it positively impacts them.
 It also makes the learning process richer and boosts the morale of the students.

 I like getting constant feedback, whether it is related to my work or education.
-Feedback helps me understand my areas of improvement, and being unable to get proper feedback is a major disadvantage of online learning for me.
+Feedback helps me understand my areas of improvement, and being unable to get proper feedback is a significant disadvantage of online learning.

 2. Risk of Social Isolation